medoudi/StringCalculatorKata/README.md

 ### Step 5
 Calling "add" with a negative number will throw an exception “negatives not allowed” - and the negative that was passed.
 If there are multiple negatives, show all of them in the exception message.

-### Step 6
-Send us your public repository with StringCalculatorKata implementation so that we can give you feedback

-## Credits
-Inspired by Roy Osherove [https://osherove.com/]